ibm-cloud-docs/vmwaresolutions/archiref/hcxclient/hcxclient-planning.md

 For network extension, only port groups with a vSphere virtual distributed switch (vDS) are supported.
 This also implies that stand-alone ESXi hosts are not supported as you can have only a vDS when ESXi hosts are managed by vCenter.
 * vSphere 5.1 (command line only for vCenter 5.1 through API)
-* vSphere 5.5 (VMware vSphere Web Client supported on vCenter Server 5.5u3 and earlier)
+* vSphere 5.5 (VMware vSphere Web Client supported on vCenter 5.5u3 and earlier)
 * vSphere 6.0
 * vSphere 6.5 (vDS must be at a 6.0 level)